Skip to main content

 While RxDB has a range of backend-specific replication plugins (like GraphQL or Firestore), the replication is build in a way to make it very easy to replicate data from a custom server to RxDB clients.

 In this tutorial we will implement a HTTP replication between an RxDB client and a MongoDB express server.
-You can adapt this for any other backend database technologie like PostgreSQL or even a non-Node.js server like go or java.
+You can adapt this for any other backend database technology like PostgreSQL or even a non-Node.js server like go or java.

 To create a compatible server for replication, we will start a server and implement the correct HTTP routes and replication handlers.
-We need a push-handler, a pull-handler and for the ongoing changes pull.stream
+We need a push-handler, a pull-handler and for the ongoing changes pull.stream we use Server Send Events.

 Setup

 RxDB does not have a specific HTTP-replication plugin because the replication primitives plugin is simple enough to start a HTTP replication on top of it.
+We import the replicateRxCollection function and start the replication from there for a single RxCollection.

 // > client.ts